astorDev/nist/dotnet/logging/docs/req-resp.md

 }, showException: false);
 ```

 Now, let's get to the request and response logging.
-The most minimalistic way to enable it consist of 4 steps:
+The most minimalistic way to enable it consists of 4 steps:

 1. Register http logging services